 Bridging the gap to automating processes successfully

-In the age of digital change, a lot has been written about automating processes and business process automation.
+In the age of digital change, a lot has been written about automating processes and types of business process automation.
 Although every company approaches things a little differently, there are several general factors to keep in mind.

 Especially when it comes to implementing improvements quickly and efficiently.
 And more importantly, achieving the intended results and end-goals.